by Joe Jamieson

 Bhattu, Inderpreet

-So what got you into dentistry?
+So, what got you into dentistry?

-I really enjoyed both art and science, so I wanted something that amalgamated the two together.
+I enjoyed art and science, so I wanted something that amalgamated the two together.
 I found that dentistry, through doing work experience and shadowing other dentists, was a career I wanted to pursue.

 Dentists worked with their hands, and it was surprisingly creative.
 I saw it as an art form mixed with biology.